Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: MIMO Radar Front-End

 In the TX system, the power consumption of each element is given by $P_{\rm TX}/\eta_{\rm TX}$, where $\eta_{\rm TX}$ is the TX efficiency.
 The power consumption of the all TX elements can be derived as

-In the radar array architecture considered in this work, the TX efficiency can be approximated by the PA efficiency, which is in the order of 5--10\% for silicon-based PAs in the D-band \cite{Visweswaran-jssc2021, Furqan-fullyIntgrated-2019, Deng-D-Band-2023, Zandieh-155GHz-FMCW, D-Band-Low-Power-2022, tang-tcas2020}.
-It is assumed that the TX circuits are reconfigured as the TX output power is scaled with the distance so that its efficiency remains almost the same.
-For the FMCW radars where a saturated PA can be used, this is much less challenging than the communication systems using the amplitude-modulated signals.
-As a result, the power consumption of the TX system scales with the distance, proportional with the TX output power.
+In the MIMO radar architecture considered in this work, the TX efficiency can be approximated by the PA efficiency, which is in the order of 5--10\% for silicon-based PAs in the D-band \cite{Visweswaran-jssc2021, Furqan-fullyIntgrated-2019, Deng-D-Band-2023, Zandieh-155GHz-FMCW, D-Band-Low-Power-2022, tang-tcas2020}.
+It is assumed that the TX circuits are reconfigured as the TX output power is scaled with the distance so that the efficiency remains close to the PA peak efficiency.
+For the FMCW radars where a saturated PA can be used, this is less challenging than the communication systems using the amplitude-modulated signals.
+As a result, the power consumption of the TX system also scales with the distance.